Data-Visualization-Intro/4-D3-scatterplot/readme.md

 ## Step Six: Draw Peripherals

-Let's draw our axes, learn about the text SVG element and how to add (and rotate) labels - starting with the x axis.
+Let's draw our axes, review the text SVG element and how to add (and rotate) labels - starting with the x axis.

-We want our x axis to be:

-- a line across the bottom
-- with spaced "tick" marks that have
+We want our x axis to be a line across the bottom with spaced "tick" marks that have

 - labels for values per tick
 - a label for the axis overall

-To do this, we'll create our axis generator using `d3.axisBottom()`, then pass it:
+To do this, we'll create our axis generator using `d3.axisBottom()` and pass it:

-- our x scale so it knows what ticks to make (from the domain) and
+- our x scale so it knows what ticks to make (from the domain)
 - what size to be (from the range)

 ```js